 Rather than being a selfish, shitty and egotistical person who thinks that they are the end all be all in bed, realize that a product may be able to do something you can’t and that maybe you’re partner needs that kind of stimulation in order to achieve an orgasm.
 It doesn’t mean your not good at what you do.
 It doesn’t mean they don’t’ like you.
 And it certainly doesn’t mean your not “good enough”.
 It just means that they need a little help getting from A to O and whatever they’ve got on hand will likely offer what they need.

-*for the record, over 70% of women require clitoral stimulation to achieve an orgasm and considering that traditional penetration does nothing for the clitoris it’s pretty understandable that a female would want to add something external to the experience.
+*for the record, over 70% of persons with vulvas require clitoral stimulation to achieve an orgasm – considering that traditional penetration does nothing for the clitoris, it’s pretty understandable that a person would want to add something external to the experience.

 23.)
 Creating ‘competition’ between reviewers.
 Most of us are in it for the same reason – to do something we love, have fun doing it, make an impact in some way or another & explore our sexuality.
 We should be helping each other grow, not limiting

 I understand that many reviewers see their ‘jobs’ as a competition for a persons dollar, but for me it’s bigger than that.
 My job has been, and always will be, to educate about sex, inform readers/viewers about the options available, encourage exploration of ones sexual self and support those within the community that I think have something positive to offer.
 Does this mean that my viewers/readers may very well buy something from their link instead of mine?
 Certainly…and I’m okay with it.
 Sure, I’d prefer to be the one profiting, but I get it.